Atom Probe Tomography of Organic Molecular Materials: Sub-Dalton Nanometer-Scale Quantification: Abstract

 \section{Abstract}

-In this paper, we demonstrate how to apply atom probe tomography (APT) to molecular organic electronic materials.
-We demonstrate that APT can provide an unprecedented combination of mass resolution of $<\SI{1}{\dalton}$, spatial resolution of $\sim\SI{0.3}{\nm}$ in z and $\sim\SI{1}{\nm}$ in x-y, and an analytic sensitivity of $\sim\SI{50}{ppm}$.
-We detail two systems that demonstrate the power of APT to uncover structure-property relationships in organic systems that have proven extremely difficult to probe using existing techniques: (1) a model organic photovoltaic system in which we show a chemical reaction occurs at the heterointerface; and (2) a model organic light-emitting diode system in which we show molecular segregation occurs.
+In this paper, we demonstrate that atom probe tomography (APT) can be applied to small-molecule organic materials.
+We show that APT can provide an unprecedented combination of mass resolution of $<\SI{1}{\dalton}$, spatial resolution of $\sim\SI{0.3}{\nm}$ in z and $\sim\SI{1}{\nm}$ in x-y, and analytic sensitivity of $\sim\SI{50}{ppm}$ with no evidence of molecular fragmentation.
+We discuss two systems that demonstrate the power of APT to uncover structure-property relationships in organic systems that have proven extremely difficult to probe using existing techniques: (1) a previously published model organic photovoltaic system in which we show a chemical reaction occurs at the heterointerface; and (2) a model organic light-emitting diode system in which we show molecular segregation occurs in the emissive layer bulk.
 These examples illustrate the power of APT to enable new insights into organic molecular materials.